 Highlights of Romania

-This morning travel to the Carpathian Mountains and visit the magnificent century-old Peles Castle.
-The castle was built at the end of the 19th century as summer residence of Romania’s longest-serving monarch, King Carol I. Crossing the Carpathian Mountains you will arrive in Transylvania.
-Visit in the mountain village Bran the stunning Dracula Castle from the 14th century.
+This morning travel to the Carpathian Mountains and visit the stunning Peles Castle in the elegant mountain resort Sinaia.
+The castle was built at the end of the 19th century as royal summer residence.
+Crossing the Carpathian Mountains you will arrive in Transylvania.
+Visit in the mountain village Bran the famous Dracula Castle from the 14th century.
 Discover the interesting history of the castle and

 Visit this morning the most famous monasteries of Bucovina, the Voronet Monastery and the Moldovita Monastery.
 Built in just three months and three weeks in the 15th century, Voronet is known as “The Sistine Chapel of the East”.
 Its dominant color is blue, a vibrant cerulean color created from lapis lazuli and other ingredients.
 The Moldovita Monastery was built in the 16th century as a fortification.
 Enjoy the explanations of one of the nuns, who will present you the frescoes “Siege of Constantinople” and “the Last Judgment” .
 Cross the Carpathian Mountains through the Prislop Pass (1416m) and arrive in Maramures, which is famous for its hand-built ancient wooden churches, traditional music and colorful costumes.
 Visit here the wooden church Bogdan Voda and then continue to Sighetul Marmatiei.
-Dinner at the hotel.

 Today you head to Sighisoara, one of the few still inhabited medieval citadels in Europe.
 Enjoy a walking tour in the fairy tale like Old Town with cobblestones, 9 towers, artillery bastions and pretty houses.
 Entering the citadel you pass under the massive Clock Tower from the 13th century, and then you visit the birth house of count Dracula with wooden staircases which lead to the Lutheran Church on the top of the hill.
 Scenic drive through the country side of Transylvania towards Sibiu.
-Dinner at the hotel.